 If you take prescription medications, it’s also important to note that the CBD may negatively interact with them.
 Namely, the medications at risk of interacting are those that are metabolized by the same enzymes as CBD.

-Therefore, you’ll want to check with your primary care physician before trying CBD to ensure that it can’t potentially hurt you given your specific health and conditions.
+Therefore, you’ll want to check with your primary care physician before ingesting CBD.

-Because CBD comes from the marijuana plant, many users are concerned about whether this substance will cause a positive on a drug test.
+Because CBD comes from a cannabis plant, many users are concerned about whether this substance will cause a positive on a drug test.

-According to workplace compliance experts, because CBD products are not yet regulated, it may, but mainly because consumers can’t necessarily rely on product labels that say a product has less than 0.3 percent THC.
+According to workplace compliance experts, because CBD is not yet regulated, it may, but mainly because product labels may incorrectly state less than 0.3 percent THC.

-The reason for this is because, unlike other dietary supplements, CBD products are not yet regulated by the FDA.
-So, in cases such as these, where a product is mislabeled, it is possible that the THC will show up on a drug test.
+In cases such as these, where a label is incorrect, it is possible that the THC will show up on a drug test.

 This outlines the importance of choosing a reputable, manufacturer that sources its high-quality hemp inside the U.S.A., thus adhering to our national guidelines.